CDCgov/ngsqi-astro/README.md

 For instructions on creating an NCBI account and obtaining an API key, please visit the [National Library of Medicine Support Center](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).

+### Taxonomic Classification Set Up
+For ASTRO >= 1.0.0, you are required to install the MetaPhlAn 4 database.
+You can find guidance to do so on the [MetaPhlAn GitHub](https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-4) page.
+It is highly recommended to use the --index parameter to download a specific version of the database for use in the ASTRO pipeline.

+### ASTRO Pipeline Parameters:
+- `--input`: Input metagenomic samplesheet

+- `--isolates`: Input isolate samplesheet

+- `ncbi_email`: User's NCBI email

+- `ncbi_api_key`: User's NCBI API key

+- `postsim`: Optionally run assembly, AMR and taxonomic classification on simulated reads

+- `mode`: Select 'local' if providing local paths to isolate genomes, otherwise select 'download'

+- `taxadb`: Path to MetaPhlAn database

 ### Running ASTRO:
 Now, you can run the pipeline using: